ceford/cefjdemos-data-jdm-user-en/articles/getting-started/introduction-to-joomla.md

 - At the top is the Title bar containing the Joomla Logo, the Title of the page on display and a group of Information icons.
-They are on every page but disabled on Edit pages.
+They are on every page except *Edit* pages.
 To find out what they do: try them.
 - The default page is the *Home Dashboard*.
 It contains panels grouping together often used Management features.
 You can add and remove panels as you please.
 And you can add items to panels and remove items too.